melintea/melintea.github.io/_posts/2024-06-19-fast-map-search.md

 ---
 layout: post
-title: A (much) faster map search
+title: A much faster map search
 ---

 I have been tipped how to speed up certain map searches.
-It cuts the search time in half:
+It can cut the search time in half:
 - use ```std::less<>```
-- use ```std::string_view```
+- if the key is a string: use ```std::string_view```